Updated: Mar 17

 So with a new wave of general positivity towards CPFIS, I figured that it would be a good article for reviewing.
 After all, I’m always interested in the competition.

 MoneyOwl has had some exciting things come up, and you can now invest your SRS money through Stashaway – I figured there was something I missed.

 While it was a very detailed article which was generally well written for beginners, I got pretty annoyed at this part:

 Further research into funds has been showing more and more evidence for favorable ratios, which is what investors claim to be looking (e.g. alpha) and as depicted in some detail in my previous post on aggressive investing.
 Of course, a consultation with me would have me giving formal advice, which is when you can see how I justify all the things that I can't name off without violating FAA (Financial Advisors Act) - such as plan names, structures, fund names, investment methodologies, etc.

-So since the original article has already covered most of the basic details - such as what it is, how you can start, what limits there are, etc - and I can go through those details during a formal consultation anyway - my guide and investment strategy is simple.
+So since the original article has already covered most of the basic details - such as what it is, how you can start, what limits there are, etc - my guide and investment strategy is simple.

 Invest in performing funds instead of the STI ETF.